Back to blog

 This responsibility typically extends from the edge of the system where the user requests arrive, right the way through to the service’s business logic and down into the associated messaging and data store schema.

-When integrating an API gateway with a microservices-based application running on Kubernetes, you must consider two primary challenges:
+When integrating a Kubernetes API gateway with a microservices-based application running on Kubernetes, you must consider two primary challenges:

 • How to scale the management of 100s of services and the associated APIs; and